Links on Android Authority may earn us a commission. Learn more.

 As eMarketer’s study suggests, the growth in Snapchat users is driven by older generations now: the number of Snapchat users who are over 45 more than doubled last year whereas for 18-to-24-year-olds, the growth decreased from 38 percent in 2015 to a mere 15 percent last year.

-eMarketer’s forecasting analyst Jamie Chung explains, “Older groups are now more likely to tune in for content.
+eMarketer’s forecasting analyst Jamie Chung explains, “Newer groups are now more likely to tune in for content.
 The platform has multiple partnerships with television networks for mini-episodes.
 Meanwhile, the younger groups are less likely to add Snapchat when Instagram Stories can fulfill their broadcasting needs,” and he’s partially right.
 As Facebook continues to push AR camera features and image sharing capabilities within its apps, younger generations are likely to see Snapchat as an unnecessary duplicate.

 What Snapchat does better (and its fate)